IBM-Bluemix-Docs/voice-agent/call-transfer.md

 ```
 {: codeblock}

-**Note**: The SIP URI of the transfer target includes a telephone number and the termination URI that you created.
+**Remember**: The SIP URI of the transfer target includes a telephone number and the termination URI that you created.
+Do not use a personal telephone number in your transfer target.
 For example, if the telephone number is `18889990000` and your termination URI is `mysiptrunk.pstn.twilio.com`, the full SIP URI is `sip:18889990000\\@mysiptrunk.pstn.twilio.com`.
 If you use Netfoundry, and have a telephone number of `18889990000`, the full SIP URI is `sip:18889990000\\@dal.watson-va.netfoundry.net`.

 ## Next steps
 {: #Next}